dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Warren and I have not made our way in life by making successful macroeconomic predictions and betting on our conclusions.<span class='red'> Our system is to swim as competently as we can and sometimes the tide will be with us and sometimes it will be against us but by and large we don't bother with trying to predict the tides because we plan to play the game for long time.
 I recommend to all of you exactly the same attitude.</span>

 <span class='blue'>Lord Acton had this law, "Power tends to corrupt, and absolute power corrupts absolutely".
 Well the Munger version of that is that, "Easy Money courrpts and really easy money tends to corrupt absolutely". </span>

+Another thing I think should be avoided is extremely intense ideology because it cabbages up one’s mind.
+When you’re young it’s easy to drift into loyalties and when you announce that you’re a loyal member and you start shouting the orthodox ideology out, what you’re doing is pounding it in, pounding it in, and you’re gradually ruining your mind/

 I have rule for politics which has served me well for predictions and that is, "the politicians are never so bad you don't live to want them back".